Chapter 10 : ten.

 Pulling back, I run a tired hand over my face.
 “Can you sleep in here tonight?”
 A smirk crosses his face so I feel compelled to add, “no sex.”
 Smoothing my hair with one hand, Eoin presses a kiss to my forehead.

 In the bathroom I change into one of Tommy’s old t-shirts and boxers, brushing my teeth as I scrub the carefully applied make-up with water.
 Eoin is shirtless when I walk back in, sipping his tea and looking the picture of domestic bliss.
 Clambering over him, I wriggle under the covers on my side and curl my hands around the mug.
-The tea tastes minty and slightly disgusting, but in true British fashion I chug it down anyway.
+The tea tastes minty from the toothpaste and slightly disgusting, but in true British fashion I chug it down anyway.

 Stretching out, I wriggle closer and rest my head on his shoulder.